 What is the difference between vector and raster graphics?
 What type is better for layouts creation?
 What are the pros and cons of each type?

-All graphical files contain information about images, no matter what format they are – jpg, gif, BMP, cdr, eps, ai, pdf, or any other.
+All graphic files contain information about images, no matter what format they are in – jpg, gif, bmp, cdr, eps, ai, pdf, or any other.
 Each has unique properties and suits different tasks.
 However, among the vast number of graphic editors and formats, there are two global categories – vector and raster graphics.

 Of course, professional designers do not need a reminder of how to use those types of images.
 But, beginners sometimes get confused and misunderstood.
 Let’s clarify the situation and answer some of the questions.

 Imagine a chessboard or a grid.
 Each of its squares is a raster point that has unique characteristics.
 Thus, a bitmap image is composed of points on the plane.
 The more such points have the image and the smaller they are – the better the quality of the image.
 Modern technologies allow to make high-quality photos and pictures with millions of points, so to see a single one, we need multiple zooming.

 The characteristics of raster graphics are:

 - The size of a image is expressed as the number of pixels in width and height (800 × 600px, 1024 × 768px, etc.), or as the total number of pixels (so the image size of 1600 × 1200px consists of 1.92 million pixels, which is about 2 megapixels);